smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 Tree Canopy Analysis
 --------------------

-As further explained in the [Code Red Data Cleaning document](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md), the following tree canopy data is based on LIDAR data from 2015.
+The following tree canopy data is based on LIDAR data from 2015, as explained in the [Code Red Data Cleaning document](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md#load-and-clean-tree-canopy-lidar-data).

 ### Poverty compared to tree canopy